Vulva Cancer

 Achievements

-The first three phases of development and validation are completed.
-The questionnaire is now undergoing formal field testing with psychometric analyses.
+The three first phases of development and validation is completed.
+The questionnaire is now undergoing formal field testing with psychometric analyses to ensure it works as intended.

 Future plans